-Interviewee: Kerrie Jones, Jess Tidswell
+Interviewee: Kerrie Jones, Jessica Tidswell

 Kerrie Jones is a Senior Emergency Medicine specialist with postgraduate qualifications in advanced paediatric emergency medicine, family planning, counselling, and humanitarian aid.
 She is a senior lecturer at Flinders Medical School, and has served as Director of Emergency Medicine training at Royal Darwin Hospital.
 As Clinical Dean of the Northern Territory medical program, Kerrie is committed to providing better healthcare to rural and Aboriginal communities.

-Jess Tidswell is an Emergency Registrar, currently working in the Top End, at Royal Darwin Hospital’s Emergency department.
+Jess Tidswell is an Emergency Registrar, currently working in the Top End, at Royal Darwin Hospital’s Emergency Department.
 She started her training in her home town of Adelaide, at the University of Adelaide, completing her undergraduate degree in 2012.
-Jess then interned at the the Royal Adelaide Hospital, before heading north to work in the Northern Territory.
+Jess then interned at the Royal Adelaide Hospital, before heading north to work in the Northern Territory.
 For the past few years Jess has worked in a variety of areas of the Royal Darwin Hospital and the Top End, including remote communities.
 She committed to Emergency training last year and plans to continue her training in the Top End, where she finds the work fascinating, the people diverse and the lifestyle enjoyable.